bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 ### Terminology

-- TPI (threads per inch): A measurement of the threading for screws and sexbolts.
-For example, 6-32 means 32 threads for every 6 inches; it's also the typical threading.
+- Threading: A measurement of the threading for screws and sexbolts.
+For example, 6-32 means a #6 major diameter (of the screw threading) and 32 threads for every 1 inch; it's also the typical threading.
 Fine pitch screws double the density of threading at 6-64.
+For the major diameter, you must look up the UNC/UNF chart for machine screw standards to find the exact size.